 At St. Mary’s RCVA Primary we recognise that all pupils are entitled to a quality of provision that will enable them to achieve their potential.
 We believe in positive intervention, removing barriers to learning, raising expectations and levels of achievement and working in partnership with other agencies in order to provide a positive educational experience for all our pupils including those with a special educational need or disability.
 Our school recognises there are particular groups of pupils whose circumstances require additional consideration by those who work with them to support their SEND At St. Mary’s we have a PSA who works closely with the SENDCO/MAGT/Inclusion Coordinator.
 Our Acting Head Teacher is SENDCO and also the Designated Teacher for Looked After Children and works closely with teachers to ensure all in school understand the implications for those children who are looked after and have SEND.
 This SEND Information Report should be read alongside the school’s SEND Policy, the Equalities Information and Objectives and the Accessibility Plan.

-- Mrs Joanne Walton is the Acting Head Teacher
+- Mrs. Julie Hill is the Executive Head Teacher

 - Mrs Joanne Walton is our designated Special Educational Needs Co-ordinator.
 She also has the responsibility for More Able and Gifted and talented children and Inclusion.